If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 P: 209.823.3574 F: 209.239.4378

 All of your teeth play an important role in speaking, chewing, and in maintaining proper alignment of your other teeth.
-If you do lose teeth, it is advised replacing them to maintain proper function of your mouth.
+If you do lose teeth, replacing them is advised to maintain proper function of your mouth.
 Fortunately, a bridge is an option for correcting tooth loss.

 A bridge - a restoration used to replace missing teeth - consists of two crowns that are permanently cemented over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.